Presidency Notes Marco Rubio’s Expulsion of Ebrahim Rasool Who Declared Him Persona Non Grata

 Source: Getty Images

-USA — South Africans were not moved after the United States' Secretary of State, Marco Rubio, expelled South Africa's US ambassador, Ebrahim Rasool.
+USA — South Africans were not moved after the United States Secretary of State, Marco Rubio, expelled South Africa's US Ambassador, Ebrahim Rasool.

 Why did Rubio expel Rasool?

 Rubio posted the announcement on his X account @SecRubio.
-He said Rasooll is no longer welcome in the United States of America.
+He said Rasool is no longer welcome in the United States of America.
 He called him a race-baiting politician who hates America and its president, Donald Trump.
-He then declared him persona non grata, which means he is not welcome in the US.
+He then declared him a persona non grata, which means he is not welcome in the US.

 Read also